 Chloe hadn’t realized how long the event would run (nearly two hours!).

 The emphasis in this case is being placed on the words inside the parentheses (the shocking amount of time that the event ran for) rather than Chloe’s realization.
-Terminal punctuation for the end of the sentence is still necessary, as the exclamation point does not serve this purpose.
+Terminal punctuation for the end of the sentence is still necessary, as exclamation points do not serve this purpose.

 When the exclamation point applies to the entirety of the sentence, it belongs outside the closing parentheses.
 However, this rarely appears in written text.